 But as a first time visitor to Japan, you want to be there at the very best time to make the most of your stay.
 If you’re booking a tour, you might want to think about the different sights you want to be on the itinerary and when the most appropriate time would be to visit these in particular.
 The Travelholics like me might argue that you should make the most of any opportunity to visit Japan, but just in case, here are some of the best times to travel to Japan and some of the main things to see and do while you’re out there.

-Quite possibly the best time of all, and the most popular, to visit Japan is the spring.
+Quite possibly the best time to visit Japan (and the most popular) is the spring.
 Depending on your location in Japan, spring lasts from mid-March to May.
 The Sakura (cherry blossom) starts to bloom at in this time, infusing Japan with a real floral beauty that really endears it to the hearts of all who come to see the country.

 If you’re planning to go on any sort of luxury tour to Japan at this time, you’ll need to book it well in advance, given the popularity of the season, especially during Golden Week.
 The Japanese really do feel like having fun in Golden Week.
 A trip to the onsen (hot springs) out in the countryside is a quintessentially Japanese way of celebrating Golden Week.
 Give it a try!